thcopeland/afterzhev/sim/slimavr-0.1.6/README.md

 ## Slimavr

-Slimavr is a slim, fast simulator for a subset of 8-bit AVR microcontrollers.
+Slimavr is a slim, fast emulator for a subset of 8-bit AVR microcontrollers.
 The name follows in the grand tradition established by [simulavr](https://www.nongnu.org/simulavr/) and [simavr](https://github.com/buserror/simavr).

 Unlike these older projects, slimavr is designed to run at or faster than the standard AVR 16 MHz.
 On my 2.6 GHz laptop it can achieve around 38 MHz on [this benchmark](tests/asm/benchmark.S).
 Performance strongly depends on the program, however.
 Programs using several timers tend to be slower.
 Programs that use prescaled timers (or none at all) can be much faster.